gregorias/karabiner.ts-greg-mods/README.md

 you need to define any keys it might roll over with either as a manipulator or as an echo key.
 I just provide a list of all keys on my keyboard as echo keys.

+Permissive-hold manipulators don’t work well with triple or near-triple key roll over.
+For example, with the following scenario:

+1. Layer key down (`s`).
+1. Permissive-hold key down (`e`).
+1. Layer key up (`s`).
+1. Another key down (`t`).
+1. Permissive-hold key up (`e`).

+You’ll get `tse` instead of expected `set`, because `e` will replay the layer key on the key-up event (that’s how permissive-hold is implemented).
+Such combinations can happen if you type fast.
+Enabling chordal hold on your HRM helps, because it uses the slow-mode.

 ### Mod-tap

 A `mod-tap` key is a dual-function key that acts as a normal key when tapped